maxkrieger/aframe-draw-component/README.md

 });
 ```

 After each component is initialized, it registers its own `render` function with `draw`.
-If its own data is changed (within the `update` function), it will tell `draw` to re-render the entire canvas, and call both the `square` and `greeting`'s `render` functions in order in order.
+If its own data is changed (within the `update` function), it will tell `draw` to re-render the entire canvas, and call both the `square` and `greeting`'s `render` functions in order.

 ##Methods & Component Properties